mkane968/Text-Mining-with-Student-Papers/README.md

 To use these scripts, you will need a corpus of student writing--a folder of individual essays in txt format works best.

 *Collecting writing from instructors?
-See the [template for data collection](https://github.com/mkane968/Text-Mining-with-Student-Papers/blob/main/data/data_management.md) in `/data` folder of this repository.*
+See the [template for data collection](https://github.com/mkane968/Text-Mining-with-Student-Papers/blob/main/data/data_management.md) in the `/data` folder of this repository.*

 To convert all files in a folder from docx to txt, use the following command in terminal: `textutil -convert txt /path/to/DOCX/files/*.docx`